The Assessment Centre

 - Exercise spirometry looks at how well your lungs work before and after exercise.
 You will do some blowing tests then be put on an exercise bike for a short time.
 After that the blowing tests will be repeated.
 By comparing the before and after we can look at the effect that exercise has on your lungs.

 You'll be asked to take part in three different tests.
 The standard you need to meet is different depending on which role you're hoping to join.
 The Assessors will be watching to see how much effort you put in.
-The tests you take changed on 1 April 2019 - They are not harder, and the training that you've done towards the old tests will also help you through the new ones.
+The tests have recently changed - they are not harder, and the training that you've done towards the old tests will also help you through the new ones.

 - The Mid-Thigh Pull: Standing in front of a bar set to mid-thigh height, you'll be asked to pull the bar upwards for 5 seconds, then rest and repeat.